2xBuild/2xBuild/README.md

 ---

-> 🚀 Welcome to my github
+> 🚀 Welcome to my GitHub.
-> Full Stack and Web3 Developer
+Full Stack and Web3 Developer.
-> Building onchain and offchain apps
+Building on-chain and off-chain apps.

 ---